netdata/netdata/packaging/installer/methods/pfsense.md

 ## Install prerequisites/dependencies

-To install Netdata on pfSense, first run the following command (within a shell or under the **Diagnostics/Command** prompt within the pfSense web interface).
+To install Netdata on pfSense, first enable the [FreeBSD package repo](https://docs.netgate.com/pfsense/en/latest/recipes/freebsd-pkg-repo.html)
+Then run the following command (within a shell or under the **Diagnostics/Command** prompt within the pfSense web interface).

 ```bash